mlflow/mlflow/docs/source/pipelines.rst

 structured as git repositories with YAML-based configuration files and Python code, offering developers a declarative approach to ML application development that reduces boilerplate.

-MLflow Pipelines also implements a cache-aware executor for pipeline steps, ensuring that steps are only executed when associated :py:ref:`code or configurations
+MLflow Pipelines also implements a cache-aware executor for :ref:`Pipeline Steps
-<pipeline-repositories-key-concept>` have changed.
-This enables data scientists, ML engineers, and
+<steps-key-concept>`, ensuring that steps are only executed when associated :py:ref:`code or
-DevOps teams to iterate very quickly within their domains of expertise.
-MLflow offers APIs and a CLI for executing pipelines and inspecting their results.
+configurations <pipeline-repositories-key-concept>` have changed.
+This enables data scientists, ML engineers, and DevOps teams to iterate very quickly within their domains of expertise.
+MLflow offers :ref:`APIs <pipelines-apis>` and a :ref:`CLI <cli>` for executing pipelines and inspecting their results.

 Installation
 ------------